 NB : If all else fails, I find a glass of wine also has great health benefits………always in moderation, of course.

-If you are experiencing prolonged feelings of depression or anxiety, you need to seek advise.
+If you are experiencing prolonged feelings of depression or anxiety, please seek professional help.
 Do not be embarrassed or scared.
 If you had a broken arm, you would see a doctor.
 Depression is no different, and as treatable.